-Although there are over 150 different types of massage techniques practiced throughout the world, less than 30 are used regularly in spas and clinics.
+Although there are over 150 different massage techniques and bodywork therapies practiced throughout the world, less than 30 are used regularly in spas and clinics.

 Just like a handyman must learn how to fix a variety of problems to repair our appliances, a massage therapist must learn different techniques of massage in order to address and maintain our bodies.

-Active Isolated Stretching (AIS) is a class which teaches how to actually stretch your client's muscles before therapy.
+Active Isolated Stretching (AIS) teaches how to stretch your client's muscles before therapy.

-Acupressure often used as firm pressure on specific muscle issues by using thumbs, fingertips, knuckles or elbows.
+Acupressure often uses firm pressure on specific muscle issues by using thumbs, fingertips, knuckles or elbows.

 Alexander Technique is not one of the techniques of massage, but rather a method of self-care that teaches how to function with more ease and less strain to change bad postural habits.